HoeenCoder/PS-Log-Viewer/README.md

 - A: The log viewer doesn't support the bot rank at this time, its meant to be used by humans.

 Q: Which ranks can view what logs?
 A: Drivers (%) can view Public room logs.
 Moderators (@) can view Public and Hidden room logs.
 Leaders (&) can view Public, Hidden, and Secret room logs.
 Administrators (~) can view Public, Hidden, Secret, and Deleted room logs.
-All ranks can also view Groupchat room logs regardless of if the room is expired or not.
+All ranks can also view Groupchat and Help Ticket room logs regardless of if the room is expired or not.

 Q: Can I contribute to / report a bug with this log viewer?
 - A: Yes, feel free to open a new [issue](https://github.com/HoeenCoder/PS-Log-Viewer/issues) for bugs, and open a [pull request](https://github.com/HoeenCoder/PS-Log-Viewer/pulls) for contributing.
 You can also contact me on [Pokemon Showdown](https://play.pokemonshowdown.com), I use the name `HoeenHero`, just hit the `Find a User` button, type in my username and (if I'm not offline) hit chat to talk to me.

 Q: My question isn't answered here.
 - A: You can contact me on [Pokemon Showdown](https://play.pokemonshowdown.com), I use the name `HoeenHero`, just hit the `Find a User` button, type in my username and (if I'm not offline) hit chat to talk to me.
-I'm not going to help you setup a pokemon-showdown server though, and probably won't help you setup this log viewer either.
+I'm not going to help you setup a Pokemon Showdown server though, and probably won't help you setup this log viewer either.
 If I helped everyone I wouldn't have any time to do anything else.

 Special Thanks to anyone who has contributed to this!